 If pregnancy is a journey sometimes it helps to have friends along for the ride.
-That’s part of the idea with the new March of Dimes Supportive Pregnancy program at Regional One Health Hollywood Primary Care.
+That’s part of the idea with the new March of Dimes Supportive Pregnancy Care program at Regional One Health Hollywood Primary Care.

 Pregnancy is a time filled with a gamut of emotions.
 Every expectant mother’s experience is different, but having a support system in place is helpful in navigating the path through pregnancy.

-The March of Dimes Supportive Pregnancy program is that support system and is available to low-risk, healthy expectant mothers with no prenatal issues who are patients at Hollywood Primary Care.
+The March of Dimes Supportive Pregnancy Care is that support system and is available to low-risk, healthy expectant mothers with no prenatal issues who are patients at Hollywood Primary Care.
 The program is open to first-time mothers as well as women who already have children and even have participated in the program previously.

 “They just love our concept,” said Jennifer Price, program coordinator at Hollywood Primary Care.